Playing Dice with the Universe: Programming Quantum Computers to Play Traditional Games: Methods

 \begin{enumerate} \item \textit{Exactly one square must be marked per move.} This necessitates a positive multi-selection penalty $p_\text{ms}$ to be added to the couplings for all pairs of qubits $\left(m_{i,x,y},m_{i,x',y'}\right)~\forall~\left(x,y\right)\ne\left(x',y'\right)$ in each move register $i$, and a bonus of $-\frac{p_\text{ms}}{2}$ to be added to all biases for each qubit $m_{i,x,y}\forall\left(x,y\right)$ in each move register $i$. \item \textit{The same square may not be marked twice.} This requires a positive overlap penalty $p_\text{o}$ to be added to the couplings for every pair of qubits $\left(m_{i,x,y}, m_{j,x,y}\right)~\forall~i\neq j$, and a bonus $-\frac{p_\text{o}}{2}$ to be added to each bias for each qubit $m_{i,x,y}$. \item \textit{Moves that have been made remain in place and reduce the state space.} When programming the annealer for a mid-game move $n>i$, if an \texttt{X} or \texttt{O} has been placed in a square $\left(x,y\right)$ on move $i$, then a positive penalty of $p_\text{o}$ is added to the biases of all qubits $m_{j,x,y}~\forall~i \neq j$ to ensure that the ground state does not include any move that marks that square again.
 This shrinks the ground state to the superposition of possible games remaining. \end{enumerate}

 Once these values are added to the biases and couplings for the move registers, repeated sampling of the ground state will produce a series of bitstrings each representing a single possible future path of the game given only the valid moves.
 The bitstrings represent the square marked in each move, expressed as a one-hot encoding in each move register.
-Note that we do not need to represent whether a square is occupied by an \texttt{X} or an \texttt{O}, since this may be inferred from the move history: a square marked on an odd move contains an \texttt{X}, and one marked on an even move contains an \texttt{O}.
+Note that we do not need to represent whether a square is occupied by an \texttt{X} or an \texttt{O}, since this may be inferred from whether the move index is odd or even.